francois-le-ko4la/LinuxTutorial/HowTo : Install Ubuntu 16.04 on Intel NUC.md

 sudo update-grub2
 ```
 - Restart the system
-- Use Grub and select "Ubuntu 16.04LTS ISO"
+- Use Grub and select `Ubuntu 16.04LTS ISO`
 >
 > The live CD is loaded and you can make any changes on your system (convenient!)
 > This method is convenient in case of worries without having to make a usb key bootable.